Affordable housing in Canada: Affordability problem

-diabetes are connected to inadequate housing.

 Core housing need

 In 1986, CMHC entered into Global and Operating Agreements under the National Housing Act and the CMHC Act, with the provinces and territories regarding administration and cost sharing of social housing programs.
 The core housing need concept was developed and adopted as an eligibility criterion to target households who were in need and as a basis to allocate federal funds through CMHC to participating provinces and territories.
 A household is considered to be in core housing need by CMHC if it meets certain criteriaif it falls below acceptable standards of affordability, adequacy, or suitability and if the cost of housing exceeds 30% or more of its before-tax household income.

 Households are considered to have a housing affordability problem by CMHC if they have to spend 30% or more of total before-tax household income on shelter expenses.
 Shelter expenses include "rent and any payments for electricity, fuel, water and other municipal services" for renters and "mortgage payments (principal and interest), property taxes, and any condominium fees, along with payments for electricity, fuel, water and other municipal services" for home owners.

 Data on core housing need is collected by Statistics Canada through the Canadian Housing Survey.

-In 2006, about 5.1% of Canadian households were considered to be in severe housing need, spending 50% or more on shelter.